-I’m going to show you how to make this easy homemade charcoal bar soap.
+I’m going to show you how to make this easy homemade charcoal in soap facial bar.
 This is an incredibly easy way to make your own melt and pour bar soap with just three main ingredients, including essential oils.
-If you suffer from mild acne, using this soap could be better for your skin than other harsher cleaning products.
+If you suffer from mild acne, using this charcoal in soap could be better for your skin than other harsher cleaning products.

-What You’ll Need for DIY Charcoal and Clay Facial Bar Soap with Essential Oils:
+What You’ll Need for DIY Charcoal in Soap with Clay and Essential Oils:

 - 2 lb block of Goats Milk Glycerin Melt & Pour Soap Base – this is enough for 12 bars

 - Tea Tree (Melaleuca) Essential Oil

 - Lavender Essential Oil

 - 2 cup glass measuring cup